Dan Nistor: Universitatea Craiova

 On 6 January 2020, Nistor signed a two-and-a-half-year contract with Universitatea Craiova for an undisclosed transfer fee.
 He made his debut on the 31st, in a 3–1 Liga I victory over Gaz Metan Mediaș, and scored his first goals on 4 March in a 2–3 Cupa României loss to Politehnica Iași.

-On 23 June 2020, Nistor scored his first goal in the championship for Craiova in a 2–1 home defeat of Botoșani.
-He then converted the winning penalty in a 2–1 victory over FCSB on 12 July.
-On 3 August, Nistor opened the scoring in an eventual 1–3 home loss to CFR Cluj in the final fixture; the result meant that Craiova finished second in the table, while his former club won its third title in a row.
+On 23 June 2020, Nistor scored his first league goal for Craiova in a 2–1 home win over Botoșani.
+He then scored the winning penalty in a 2–1 victory over FCSB on 12 July.
+On 3 August, he opened the scoring in a 1–3 home defeat to CFR Cluj, which saw Craiova finish second as CFR secured their third consecutive title.

 Universitatea Cluj

 On 13 February 2023, Nistor moved to Universitatea Cluj, the city rival of his former club CFR Cluj.

+Nistor recorded the best individual figures of his career in the 2023–24 season, with 16 goals and 12 assists in all competitions.
+On 3 August 2026, he made his 515th top-flight appearance in a 2–1 win over Botoșani, drawing level with Ionel Dănciulescu as the joint record holder for appearances in the Liga I.